Twelfth Amendment to the United States Constitution: Elections since 1804

 Starting with the election of 1804, each presidential election has been conducted under the Twelfth Amendment.
 Only once since then has the House of Representatives chosen the president in a contingent election, in the 1824 election as none of the four candidates won an absolute majority (131 votes required at the time) of electoral votes: Andrew Jackson received 99 electoral votes, John Quincy Adams (son of John Adams) 84, William H. Crawford 41, and Henry Clay 37.

-As the House could consider only the top three candidates, Clay was eliminated, while Crawford's poor health following a stroke and heart attack made his election by the House unlikely.
+As the House could consider only the top three candidates, Clay was eliminated, while Crawford's poor health following a paralytic stroke made his election by the House unlikely.

 Jackson expected the House to vote for him, as he had won a plurality of both the popular (Note: Six states at that time chose their electors in the state legislature rather than by popular vote and so did not keep a count of votes for president.) and electoral votes.
 Instead, the House elected Adams on the first ballot with thirteen states, followed by Jackson with seven and Crawford with four.
 Clay had endorsed Adams for the presidency, which carried additional weight because Clay was the Speaker of the House.
 Adams subsequently appointed Clay as his Secretary of State, to which Jackson and his supporters responded by accusing the pair of making a "corrupt bargain".
 In the election for vice president, John C. Calhoun (the running mate of both Jackson and Adams) was elected outright, receiving 182 electoral votes.

 In 1836, the Whig Party nominated four different candidates in different regions, aiming to splinter the electoral vote while denying Democratic nominee Martin Van Buren an electoral majority and forcing a contingent election.
 Ultimately Van Buren won the electoral college outright and the attempt to invoke the 12th Amendment proved fruitless.

 The Whig strategy narrowly failed as Van Buren won an electoral vote majority and an apparent popular vote majority, winning Pennsylvania by 4,222 votes.
 In South Carolina, whose presidential electors were Whigs, no popular vote was held as the state legislature chose the electors.

 The basis for the Whigs' strategy lay in a severe state-level Democratic Party split in Pennsylvania that propelled the Whig-aligned Anti-Masonic Party to statewide power.
 Party alignments by state in the House of Representatives suggest that any contingent election would have had an uncertain outcome, with none of the candidates (Van Buren, William Henry Harrison and Hugh White) having a clear path to victory.

 In that same election, no candidate for vice president secured an electoral majority as the Democratic electors from Virginia refused to vote for Democratic vice presidential nominee, Richard Mentor Johnson, due to his relationship with a former slave, and instead cast their votes for William Smith.